Strata Title or Torrens Title for My Newly Built Duplex Property in NSW?

 Torrens Title for Duplex Properties

-Under a Torrens Title system, duplex owners in NSW have complete ownership of their dwelling and the land it sits on.
-This title type is known as a freehold title and is the most common property title in Australia.
+Under a Torrens Title system, duplex owners in NSW⁤ have complete ownership of their dwelling and the land it⁢ sits on.
+This title type is known as a freehold title⁤ and is the most⁣ common property title in Australia.

-Understanding Torrens Title Ownership
+Understanding torrens Title ownership

 Independent Property Control

-Comparing Strata and Torrens Title Duplexes
+Comparing Strata and Torrens Title ⁢Duplexes

-When deciding between a strata title and a Torrens title for your newly built duplex in NSW, understanding the key differences is crucial.
+When deciding between a strata title and a Torrens⁣ title⁤ for your newly built duplex in NSW, understanding the key differences ⁣is crucial.
 The table below provides a detailed comparison to help you make an informed decision:

 Difference Between Strata and Torrens Properties – Which is Right for Your Duplex?